-Due to a deficit of published toxicology study results, there is limited industry understanding of target-related toxicity
+- Due to a deficit of published toxicology study results, there is limited industry understanding of target-related toxicity

-Inability to answer toxicity questions due to lack of a centralized, searchable repository housing data in a standardized format
+- Inability to answer toxicity questions due to lack of a centralized, searchable repository housing data in a standardized format

-Databases within each member company are limited; as such, regulators tend to have a better view of the data landscape than companies
+- Databases within each member company are limited; as such, regulators tend to have a better view of the data landscape than companies

-Reduce drug development costs by identifying fatally flawed compounds earlier and optimizing toxicity study design through the replacement, refinement, and reduction of animal use
+- Reduce animal use by optimizing toxicity study design through the replacement, refinement, and reduction of animals in preclinical testing

-Increase IT Systems efficiency by leveraging an industry standard software model for the data repository to capture economies of scale, cost savings, and enhanced functionality
+- Increase IT Systems efficiency by leveraging an industry standard software model for the data repository to capture economies of scale, cost savings, and enhanced functionality

-A hosted, stand-alone platform that will provide data sharing capabilities for participating Member Companies
+- A hosted, stand-alone platform that will provide data sharing capabilities for participating Member Companies

-Import of structured data (e.g. CDISC SEND format) and unstructured data (e.g. PDF format)
+- Import of structured data (e.g. CDISC SEND format) and unstructured data (e.g. PDF format)

 - Automated de-identification and harmonization tools for structured data

-Enhanced search, visualization, and analytical tools
+- Enhanced search, visualization, and analytical tools

 For further information on our Use Cases see our Initiative Assets below.